BeyondATC/BeyondATC_Wiki/docs/announcements/llm.md

 **Will this update cost extra?**

 No, the LLM integration is a free update for all BeyondATC users.
-It will be first available in the experimental branch available to all our Supporters.
-This update will then be included in the early access version at no extra cost.

 ---

 **Is the LLM always accurate?**

-While the LLM is built on a solid framework to ensure reliability, minor bugs and inconsistencies may occur, especially during the experimental phase.
+While the LLM is built on a solid framework to ensure reliability, minor bugs and inconsistencies may occur.
 We’ll continuously improve the system based on user feedback.

 ---